L0RDTH0TH/Genesis-Azgaar/README.md

   loadOptions,
   generateMap,
   getMapData,
-  renderPreview
+  renderPreview,
+  renderPreviewSVG,
+  loadMapData
 } from 'azgaar-genesis';

 // 1.
-Initialize with optional canvas for previews initGenerator({ canvas: document.getElementById('map') });
+Initialize with optional canvas for previews or container for SVG initGenerator({
+  canvas: document.getElementById('map'),  // For canvas rendering
+  container: document.getElementById('svgContainer')  // For SVG rendering (optional) });

 // 2.
 Load options from Genesis Mythos JSON with clamping loadOptions({